Capt. Thomas Kemble was a prominent ship’s captain in the 1650s in Massachusetts, but that didn’t stop him from getting into trouble for kissing.

 Thomas Kemble spent two hours in the stocks for his crime.

-Later, Kemble's daughter, Sarah Kemble Knight, kept a travel diary of her journey alone, on horseback, from Boston to New York City in 1704.
-One of the most useful diaries of the period, historians still use it today.
+Later, Kemble’s daughter, Sarah Kemble Knight, kept a travel diary of her journey alone, on horseback, from Boston to New York City in 1704.
+As one of the most useful diaries of the period, historians still use it today.